Clinical Outcomes (Epidemiology) Track

 The training program is funded by an Institutional National Research Service Award from the NIH.
 Stipends from the NIH, based on the number of years since graduation from medical school are supplemented by the GI Division so that all fellows are paid at the rate established by ACGME.

 Trainees are provided with approximately $11,950 per year in research funds to cover cost of health insurance, malpractice insurance (only if the nature of the research training requires such special insurance), training-related supplies, and professional memberships.
 Trainees are provided with office space equipped with a personal computer and printer.
-Trainees are provided $1,000 in travel funds to cover cost of one national meeting per year often supplemented by additional funds from the GI Division.
+Trainees are provided $1,500 in travel funds to cover cost of one national meeting per year.

 The training grant pays tuition and fees in the School of Public Health.